Frequently Asked Questions

 We also offer a sliding scale based on income.
 Most people find that with the sliding scale we offer they are able to budget for therapy, and many appreciate the increased freedom and privacy that private pay affords.
 Additionally, all fees are collected prior to any sessions, so there are no surprise deductible bills later.

 The legislative oversight has finally been fixed allowing Licensed Professional Clinical Counselors and Marriage and Family Therapists to provide services to medicare members!
-This change will be effective January 1st so barring any processing errors on their end, we expect to be approved as in network providers in 2024!
+We are finally In-Network providers!

 Absolutely, all therapy is confidential with a few exceptions.
 We will only release information about you or your sessions with a signed release from you or in the following circumstances: